Writing Bazel rules: simple binary rule

 go_binary = _go_binary

-Edit: In very old versions of Bazel, simply loading a symbol in a .bzl file would make it available for loading in other files.
-In newer versions, a symbol must be defined in order for it to be loadable.
+In very old versions of Bazel, simply loading a symbol in a .bzl file would make it available for loading in other files.
+In modern versions, a symbol must be defined in order for it to be loadable.
 It's still a good practice to put your public definitions in one file, but it takes a little more work.
 Above, we load the internal go_binary as _go_binary, then redefine that as go_binary.

 Testing the go_binary rule